-- 6.5.1 Nations Cup / Qualification for World Cup - a) The Nations Cup is carried out at every World Cup Event. - b) The Nations Cup will be held as qualification for the World Cup race in one run. - c) The qualification will take place if more than 16 women 17 men, and 12 doubles (without additional starters) are at the start. - d) If the field of participants is smaller than the number of participants allowed to participate in the WC, then the result from the Nations Cup is drawn on to determine the start position in the WC race (last ranked- to first ranked athlete) - e) Should an athlete not reach an end time, then he will be allocated the last start position before the seeded group.
-Should more than one athlete crash, then the start order of the crashed athletes will be drawn by the jury. - 6.5.2 Participation Nations Cup (NC) - Non seeded athletes have to participate on Nations Cup/Qualification to be eligible to participate at the World Cup. - b) Additional starters are eligible to start in the Nations Cup (§ 3, 3.3). - c) Athletes of the seeded group do not participate in the Nations Cup/Qualification. - d) In the absence of athletes from the seeded group, no athlete will move up. - For all other athletes excluding additional starters, the Nations Cup is considered as the qualification for the World Cup. - 6.5.3 Start order for the Nations Cup / Qualification for WC
+6.5.1 Nations Cup

+- a) The Nations Cup is carried out at every World Cup Event. - b) The Nations Cup will be held as qualification for the World Cup race in one run. if more participants than admitted to the World Cup are registered. - c) If the field of participants is smaller than the number of participants allowed to participate in the WC, then the result from the Nations Cup is drawn on to determine the start position in the WC race (last ranked- to first ranked athlete) - Should an athlete not reach an end time, then he will be allocated the last start position before the seeded group. - Should more than one athlete crash, then the start order of the crashed athletes will be drawn by the jury.

+6.5.2 Participation Nations Cup (NC)

+- Non seeded athletes have to participate on Nations Cup/Qualification to be eligible to participate at the World Cup. - b) Additional starters are eligible to start in the Nations Cup (§ 3, 3.3). - c) Athletes of the seeded group do not participate in the Nations Cup/Qualification. - d) In the absence of athletes from the seeded group, no athlete will move up. - e) For all other athletes excluding additional starters, the Nations Cup is considered as the qualification for the World Cup. - 6.5.3 Start order for the Nations Cup / Qualification for WC